LanceMcCarthy/GoldenClouds/index.md

 ### Key Operation

-* The key works on all door locks
+* The key works on all door locks available to guests.
 * The locks have double locking mechanism, you may need to turn the key 3 times to unlock & unlatch.
-* We recommend entering through the kitchen door (it's the 2nd door in the driveway, the one with the screen).
+* You must enter through the kitchen door (it's the 2nd door in the carport, the one with the screen door).
+The first door is a utility room and is inaccessible to guests.

 ## Check-out